 I try to avoid the words right and wrong.
 This is what I have learned from Powerful Teams.
 Instead, I say this works or this does not work, or this does not work that well.

 This is a small semantic detail, but it changes our mindset.
 For example, if I ask for comments or set up an assignment, I no longer say “right”.
 This might make someone else think that the way they think is wrong and fall silent.
 Instead, I say: Thank you!
 Try it.

 Powerful Teams and establishing a consensus

 Christopher Avery’s Powerful Teams sets a framework for establishing a consensus.
 I will discuss this next.

 When the first coaching session was ending, I asked the team members to vote whether this was useful in any way.
 “Maybe there was something,” a dissident said.
 “Thank you,” I replied.
 A small victory!

-Written by Mikko Olin ja Teemu Torvelainen
+Mikko Olin and Teemu Torvelainen